-- 8. Guideline for testing for patients, staff and providers - a.
-Ensure that hospital guidelines are updated related to testing and work plans for staff - b.
-Prepare a plan for what the ED would do if a patient tested positive for COVID-19 after a visit to the ED including communication with staff and patients, and any additional cleaning needs - c.
-Consider waive testing if available - 9.
-New training and competencies to address with staff/providers - a.
-Consider any age specific education, supplies and/or equipment needs such as with Multisystem Inflammatory Syndrome (MIS-C) and pediatrics - b.
-Consider any new equipment and/or procedures that require additional and/or specialized training
+13. Guideline for testing for patients, staff and providers

+- Ensure that hospital guidelines are updated related to testing and work plans for staff - Prepare a plan for what the ED would do if a patient tested positive for COVID-19 after a visit to the ED including communication with staff and patients, and any additional cleaning needs - Consider waive testing if available - 14.
+New training and competencies to address with staff/clinicians - Consider any age specific education, supplies and/or equipment needs such as with Multisystem Inflammatory Syndrome (MIS-C) and pediatrics - Consider any new equipment and/or procedures that require additional and/or specialized training